Advanced Criminal Advocacy CPD

 Delegates will be expected to test their core witness handling skills in a context that demands a highly technical application of those skills.
 We would, therefore, include exercises requiring memory refreshing of a witness under Section 139 of the Criminal Justice Act 2003 and cross-examination on a previous inconsistent statement pursuant to the procedure under Sections 4 & 5 of the Criminal Procedure Act 1865.

 In the latter part of the day, we would include submissions on legal points for closing speeches.
 In particular, we would ask delegates to make or resist an application in relation to either bad character or hearsay.

-- demonstrate competency in the cross-examination of a witness on a previous inconsistent statement
+- to demonstrate competency in the cross-examination of a witness on a previous inconsistent statement

-- demonstrate competency in the process of memory refreshing of a witness
+- to demonstrate competency in the process of memory refreshing of a witness

-- make or respond to an application in the context of either bad character or hearsay
+- to make or respond to an application in the context of either bad character or hearsay